Academic policies

 Students who receive the assessment "Assessed: May Not Register without Special Permission" may apply for immediate readmission if there were extenuating circumstances that led to their poor academic standing (illness, death in the family, etc) or apply for automatic readmission after one year.
 Supporting documentation (doctor's note, death certificate, etc.) must be submitted with the application with an updated transcript.
 Students will be informed, in writing, of all necessary steps to apply for readmission.

-Students who receive the assessment, "Assessed: May not re-register" must wait out at least three years before applying for readmission.
+Students who receive the assessment, "Assessed: May not re-register" must wait out at least two years before applying for readmission.
 Students in this situation must contact the John Molson Undergraduate Programs Office at extension 2721 and make an appointment with an Academic Advisor.
 At this appointment, it will be determined if the student is eligible for readmission.
 It is only with the Academic Advisor’s permission that a student in the academic situation can apply for readmission.

 The deadline to submit the application for readmission is normally June 30th of every year.
 The exact deadline for the current year is specified on the application.
 Readmission is not available for the winter or summer session.